 This is a foster dog diary post about Bandit.
 New information will be added to the end of this post so all info on this dog is kept in one place and in chronological order.
 If you subscribe for updates, a short note will be sent when updates are posted.
 If you don’t subscribe, check back periodically to see what’s been added.

 Bandit has been in foster care with Steele Away Home – Canine Foster and Rescue for quite some time.
 He came into the program with mild aggression issues – more like intimidation issues.
 Anyone who came up to him timidly would get growled at.
 A confident approach yielded acceptance.
 That foster believes she has him worked through that and, for a change, PMFC gets to be the Finishing School instead of Boot Camp.
-If he gets along well with our dogs and people, Bandit will go up as Available quickly.

 - Arrival date: Nov.
 19, 2019